multilingual

-One of the hardest things to do with WordPress is creating a multilingual blog / website that is easy to maintain and develop.
+One of the hardest things to do with WordPress is creating a multilingual site or blog that is easy to maintain and develop.

-I’ve had this discussion in the past, with a description of various plugins and methods to develop a multilingual WordPress blog / site.
+I’ve had this discussion in the past, with a description of various WordPress plugins and methods to develop a multilingual WordPress site or blog.

 Today we’ll talk about a new and really interesting